Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Some of the new CALL commands take parameters.
 These commands can be run without parameters in order to get help on how to use them.

 Unless otherwise stated, the Nextor modifications made to the existing Disk BASIC commands are not available in MSX-DOS 1 mode.
-As for the new CALL commands, only FDISK, MAPDRV, USR, NEXTOR, CURDRV, CHDRV, DRVINFO and DRIVERS are available in MSX-DOS 1 mode.
+As for the new CALL commands, only `FDISK`, `MAPDRV`, `USR`, `NEXTOR`, `CURDRV`, `CHDRV`, `DRVINFO` and `DRIVERS` are available in MSX-DOS 1 mode.

 #### 3.6.1.
 The DSKF command

-The DSKF command, which tells the free space available on a drive, returns a free cluster count in MSX-DOS.
+The `DSKF` command, which tells the free space available on a drive, returns a free cluster count in MSX-DOS.
 In Nextor the behavior of this command has been changed: now it returns a free KB count.

 This behavior represents a breaking change relative to MSX-DOS.
 However, most of the existing programs that use this command do not actually calculate the free space count in KB, displaying the raw cluster count to the user instead.
 Also, for many years the most popular storage media for MSX computers has been the 2DD floppy disk, in which the cluster size is 1K, so many users were incorrectly assuming that the DSKF command was returning a KB count anyway.

 This modification does not apply to MSX-DOS 1 mode, in this mode the free space is still returned as a cluster count.

-The DSKF command will always return the real free space even if the drive has the reduced allocation information mode active.
+The `DSKF` command will always return the real free space even if the drive has the reduced allocation information mode active.
 However, if the drive has the zero allocation information mode active, then the value returned will be zero.

 #### 3.6.2.
 The DSKI$ and DSKO$ commands

-The DSKI$ function and the DSKO$ command, which allow reading and writing one disk sector respectively, now accept 32 bit sector numbers, therefore allowing access to any drive sector, not only the first 65536 sectors.
+The `DSKI$` function and the `DSKO$` command, which allow reading and writing one disk sector respectively, now accept 32 bit sector numbers, therefore allowing access to any drive sector, not only the first 65536 sectors.

 In order to access sectors with numbers over 32767, the sector number must be specified as a single or double precision constant, expression or variable.
 If a single precision value is specified and the number is so big that one or more of the least significant digits of the number are lost due to truncation, these commands will fail with an "Overflow" error.
 This is designed this way to prevent inadvertent access to the wrong sector.
 For example: